syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-The property path denotes the filesystem path which we are going to explore.
-The path for the filesystem can be physical path or relative path, but it should be relevant to where the Web API hosted.
+The property path denotes the filesystem path that are to be explored.
+The path for the filesystem can be physical path or relative path, but it has to be relevant to where the Web API is hosted.